Last updated 4th November 2019.

 Raelyn Tan adds a very sweet message to the bottom of every post and the results are insane!

 Psst!
-Would you please pretty please share this post to support my work, I’ve added share button right below *wink* *wink*.
+Would you please pretty please share this post to support my work, Share buttons are right on this screen *wink* *wink*.

 How many times should you blog a week?